netzo92/InSet/docs/product_vision.md

 - Pluggable adapters for any LLM or tool provider.
 - Collaborative workspace with role-based permissions and review flows.
 - Extensible evaluation engine supporting custom metrics and judge models.
-- Live interview (“Live Com”) mode for moderated real-time sessions with shared annotations.
+- LiveKit-powered interview mode for moderated real-time sessions with shared annotations.

 ## Competitive Differentiators